andrewgho/macos_hidden_ls/README.md

 with a dot: they are not shown unless the `-a` flag is passed.

 Apple publishes source code for BSD userland system utilities such as `ls`.
-However, bilding them on with modern MacOS and Xcode requires some tweaks to the build process, and to arrange for header files to be found.
+However, building them on with modern MacOS and Xcode requires some tweaks to the build process, and to arrange for header files to be found.
 The script in this repository automates fetching, patching, and building `ls`.
 It is tested on MacOS Monterey (12.1) with Xcode 13.2.1, recent as of Q1 2022.